radius-project/design-notes/resources/2024-10-dapr-bindings.md

 }
 ```

-Then, the application can send messages to the external system using the created Binding.
+The application can then send messages to the external system using the created binding.

 ```go
 ctx := context.Background()